Italy and Turkey get ball rolling as Euro 2020 begins under Covid cloud

 On the pitch, France are firm favourites despite being one of the few traditional giants not to have any games at home.
 The world champions' first match is in Munich against Germany on Tuesday.

-Holders Portugal, with a star-studded squad beyond Ronaldo, and Hungary complete a tough-looking Group F.
+Holders Portugal, with Ronaldo backed up by a star-studded squad, and Hungary complete a tough-looking Group F.

-The other likely contenders include Belgium, sweating over the fitness of key player Kevin De Bruyne after he suffered facial injuries in the recent Champions League final.
+The other likely contenders include Belgium, sweating over the fitness of key player Kevin De Bruyne after he suffered facial injuries in the Champions League final on May 29.

 In England, there are hopes Gareth Southgate's young side could take advantage of playing most of their games at Wembley.